microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 > For more details on profile use, please check the [Configuration Profile Usage Guide]() (Coming soon()

-In some cases, we also allow you to swap out the underlying system that provides a capability with either your own service or an alternate implementation (e.g. swapping out the speech provider from an OS version to one on Azure)
+In some cases, it might make sense to swap out the underlying system that provides a capability with either a custom developed service or an alternate 3rd party implementation (e.g. swapping out the speech provider from an OS version to one on Azure)

 > For more detail on writing your own compatible systems for use in the toolkit, please see the [Guide to building Registered Services]() (Coming soon)